mattpodolak/pmaw/README.md

 - `limit_type` (str, optional): Type of rate limiting to use, options are 'average' for rate averaging, 'backoff' for exponential backoff.
 Defaults to 'average'.
 - `jitter` (str, optional): Jitter to use with backoff, options are None, 'full', 'equal', 'decorr'.
 Defaults to None.
 - `checkpoint` (int, optional): Size of interval in batches to print a checkpoint with stats, defaults to 10
-- `file_checkpoint` (int, optional) - Size of interval in batches to cache responses when using mem_safe, defaults to 20
+- `file_checkpoint` (int, optional): Size of interval in batches to cache responses when using mem_safe, defaults to 20
-- `praw` (praw.Reddit, optional) - Used to enrich the Pushshift items retrieved with metadata directly from Reddit
+- `praw` (praw.Reddit, optional): Used to enrich the Pushshift items retrieved with metadata directly from Reddit
+- `quiet_mode` (bool, optional): If true, only show set log level to WARN, defaults to INFO when False

 ### `Response`